 On May 25, 2022, a plaintiff commenced derivative litigation in the United States District Court for the District of Delaware on behalf of the Company against Peter Cannito, Les Daniels, Reggie Brothers, Joanne Isham, Kirk Konert, Jonathan Baliff, and John S. Bolton.
 That litigation is captioned Yingling v.
 Cannito, et al., Case No. 1:22-cv-00684-MN (D. Del.).
 The complaint's allegations are similar to those of the class action lawsuit filed in December 2021, namely, that statements about Redwire's business and operations were misleading due to alleged material weaknesses in the Company's financial reporting internal controls.
 The plaintiff alleges the defendants violated Section 10(b) (and Rule 10b-5 promulgated thereunder) and Section 20(a) of the Exchange Act, breached their fiduciary duty by allowing misleading disclosures to be made, and caused the Company to overpay compensation and bonuses tied to the Company's financial performance.
 As relief, the plaintiffs are seeking, among other things, compensatory and punitive damages.
-This litigation has been stayed until the earlier of: (i) fifteen (15) days following the issuance of a decision resolving a motion for summary judgment in or public disclosure of a potential settlement of the class action lawsuit filed on December 17, 2021, or (ii) twenty (20) days following notice by either party of another pending derivative action and where the continuance of such stay may or will prejudice the noticing party's rights.
+This litigation had previously been stayed pending resolution of the class action lawsuit filed on December 17, 2021.
+Subsequent to the announcement of the Lemen settlement, the parties entered into a stipulated transfer of this matter to the United States District Court for the Middle District of Florida to be handled by the same judge overseeing the Lemen litigation.
+Shortly after this transfer of venue, the Court entered an administrative stay of the matter pending final resolution of the Lemen matter.
 The defendants believe the allegations are without merit and intend to defend the lawsuit vigorously.
-However, a reasonable estimate of the amount of any possible loss or range of loss cannot be made at this time.
+The matter is in the early stages of discovery and the Company is currently unable to predict the likely outcome of the proceedings or estimate the range of reasonably possible losses, which may be material.
+However, the amount of any reasonable possible loss or range of loss is expected to be recoverable through the Company's D&O insurance policy.